 If you are still having difficulty installing our LED strip, please refer to our tutorial video: https://www.youtube.com/watch?v=2BuNRqwW5T4

 What are the wiring requirements for each of your LED strip range?
-(RGB / White / White (Dimmable)
+(RGB / White / White (Dimmable)/ OCTO RGBW)

 Please refer to the relevant document

-We offer Switch Dim, DSI, Dali & 1-10v (please visit the below links for brief explanation of each + simple wiring diagram)
+We offer Switch Dim, DSI, Dali & 1-10v.
+Please click here for a brief explanation of each + simple wiring diagram.